 Even with working smoke alarms, accidents happen.
 Unfortunately, only 1/3 of households have developed and practiced a home fire escape plan, according to the NFPA.
 Develop and practice an escape plan.

-We’ve only briefly touched upon three major home safety issues – falls, fires, and burglars.
-There obviously are many other areas which require vigilance, not the least of which are home inspection issues which we report consistently, including safety issues with stairs and railings, decks, pools, and hot tubs.
+We’ve only briefly touched upon two major home safety issues – falls and fires.
+There are many other areas regarding home safety which require vigilance, including home inspection issues which we report consistently – including safety issues with stairs and railings, decks, pools, and hot tubs.
 The good news is that proper prevention and consistently applied home safety techniques significantly reduce the probability of home safety issues.